-Figure 6.37.2-1 Mutual authentication for security credentials stored in the UDM
+Figure 6.37.2-1 Mutual authentication for security credentials stored in the ADM

 1-2.
 Third-party AF sends inventory request to the AIoT function through NEF.
 The request can include an AIoT Device ID to page the device.